 Sioux Falls is an outstanding Host for sporting events, everything is in place for the event to be successful.
 Strong community support, great hotels and restaurants, first class facilities and a hard working volunteer base create a winning atmosphere that fans, parents and participants enjoy while in Sioux Falls.
 The Summit League has benefited by hosting a number of our Championships in Sioux Falls in the past and we are thrilled to be working with the community to host the 2016 Sweet 16 regional NCAA Women’s Basketball Tournament.

 The Summit League: Tom Douple (Commissioner)

 How to Get to Sioux Falls

 By Air: Out-of-state travelers can access Sioux Falls from the Sioux Falls Regional Airport, also referred to as Joe Foss Field.
-This airport provides airline services with connecting flights to more than 200 U.S. cities, including Denver, Phoenix/Mesa, Los Angeles, Orlando, Minneapolis, Dallas/Fort Worth, Clearwater/St. Petersburg, and Las Vegas.
+This airport provides airline services with connecting flights to more than 200 U.S. cities, with direct flights from Denver, Chicago, Atlanta, Phoenix/Mesa, Los Angeles, Orlando, Minneapolis, Dallas/Fort Worth, Tampa Bay-St. Petersburg and Las Vegas.

 Company Name: Sioux Falls Convention & Visitors Bureau